-The largest of the Zen monasteries in Kamakura, Engaku-ji was founded in 1282 and ranks second in the Five Mountains hierarchy.
+The largest of the Zen monasteries in Kamakura, Engaku-ji (Engaku Temple) was founded in 1282 and ranks second in the Five Mountains hierarchy.
 Here, prayers were to be offered regularly for the prosperity and well-being of the government; Engaku Temple's special role was to pray for the souls of those who died resisting the Mongol invasions in 1274 and 1281.
-The temple complex currently holds 18, but once contained as many as 50, buildings.
+The temple complex currently holds 18 buildings, but once contained as many as 50.
 Often damaged in fires and earthquakes,

 Engaku Temple belongs to the Rinzai sect of Zen Buddhism.
 Introduced into Japan from China at the beginning of the Kamakura period (1192–1333), the ideas of Zen were quickly embraced by the emerging warrior class.
 The samurai especially admired the Rinzai sect, with its emphasis on the ascetic life as a path to self-transcendence.
 The monks of Engaku Temple played an important role as advisers to the shogunate in matters spiritual, artistic, and political.